waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Positional Mismatch (Turn 192155 - CRITICAL): Received a system warning for reporting my position as (4, 4) when I was at (4, 8).
 This is another data-processing hallucination.
 LESSON: I must verify my coordinates from the Game State Information before every action.
 ## C. Manual Pathing Failures
 - Pokémon Tower 6F (Turn 191168): Manually created a path plan that led directly into an impassable wall at (12, 10).
 Conclusion: Manual pathing is unreliable.
 I MUST use the `find_path` tool for all non-trivial navigation.
-- Confirmation Bias (Mt.
-Moon): I must avoid fixating on the Rocket Grunt's location as the only possible place to find the fossil on B2F.
-I will systematically explore the entire accessible area of the floor once I reach it.

 # VI.
 Trainer Rosters
 ## A. Nurse Joy (Fuchsia Pokecenter)